remix-run/remix/docs/discussion/runtimes.md

 3. A server adapter like `@remix-run/express`
 4. A web host or platform

 Depending on your web host, you may have fewer layers.
 For example, deploying to Cloudflare Pages takes care of 2, 3, and 4 all at once.
-Deploying Remix inside of an express app will have all four, and using the "Remix App Server" combines 2 and 3!
+Deploying Remix inside an Express app will have all four, and using the "Remix App Server" combines 2 and 3!

 You can wire all of these up yourself, or start with a Remix Template.